Convictions that lead to a License Suspension

 Some convictions lead to a discretionary license suspension by the DMV including a hit and run with property damage only, and speed or reckless driving per vehicle code section 13200.

 The DMV may also suspend or revoke a Licensee's driving privilege based on an administrative determination that the driver negligently caused a fatal or serious injury accident.
-The DMV will order a one year license suspension in these circumstances independant of any court conviction or determination.
+The DMV will order a one-year license suspension in these circumstances independent of any court conviction or determination.

-If you have been involved in a traffic collision or you are facing a criminal prosecution for a driving related incident, and you are concerned about your driving privileges and the DMV ramifications, please call Los Angeles and Orange County DMV attorneys Gold & Witham for a free case evaluation.
+If you have been involved in a traffic collision or you are facing criminal prosecution for a driving-related incident, and you are concerned about your driving privileges and the DMV ramifications, please call Los Angeles DMV hearing attorneys Gold & Witham for a free case evaluation.